CA vs MBA: Which is Better? – Salary, Scope, Eligibility, Skills 2022

-When a student undergoes the CA course and the article ship training, a student gets a practical exposure to the world of auditing, accounting, and taxation.
-Apart from this, they acquire discipline, conceptual understanding, great communication skills, diligence, hard work, and managing tight schedules.
+When a student undergoes the CA course and the articleship training, he gets practical exposure to auditing, accounting, and taxation.
+They also acquire discipline, conceptual understanding, great communication skills, diligence, hard work, and managing tight schedules.

 Skills acquired in MBA

-Apart from earning a specialization, the 2-year program develops many skills in a students.
-This includes, Strategic thinking and analysis, networking right, working in high-pressure situations, leadership, time-management, and decision-making skills.
+Apart from earning a specialization, the 2-year program develops many skills in students.
+This includes strategic thinking and analysis, networking right, working in high-pressure situations, leadership, time-management, and decision-making skills.

 3. Duration and Fees

 The minimum CA course duration for students taking the Foundation Route is around five years.
 Each additional attempt to pass an examination could cost students at least six months.
 However, students taking the direct entry route can complete the course in 4.5 years.

 The total CA Course fees for all three levels is Rs.
 76,200.
 It includes the registration, exam form and membership fees during the 5-year course.
 However, if we add the cost of coaching and study material, it will go around 3-4 lakhs.

 MBA is a two-year program.
 Furthermore, the Internship duration ranging from 3 months to 6 months is also included in these two years of the program.